This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Can I Freeze Cottage Cheese Blueberry Muffins?

 Yes!
-You can freeze these cottage cheese blueberry muffins!
+You can freeze these muffins!
 Store them in a freezer-safe container for up to two months.

 Ingredients